 Epilepsy and bipolar disorder share features

 Recent studies have confirmed that the ketogenic diet can be very effective for seizure control in some, although not all, people with epilepsy.
 It has been known for more than a decade that bipolar disorder shares a number of features with epilepsy.24Both conditions cycle, both are risk factors for each other, and anticonvulsant drugs used in epilepsy may potentially be effective in helping manage bipolar illness.25

-A growing body of research is finding that behind many psychiatric and neurological issues — such as bipolar disorder, epilepsy, migraine — are malfunctions in the work of sodium, potassium and calcium ion channels in brain neurons, which pass the electric charge between nerve cells.
-As noted above, two thirds of the brain’s energy is used to help nerve cells “fire,” or send signals between cells.
-Another nerve cell signaling chemical (neurotransmitter), called GABA (Gamma-aminobutyric acid) has also been found to be disordered in bipolar, epilepsy and schizophrenia.
-A 2017 genetic study also found common genetic and biochemical pathways between bipolar disorder and epilepsy that create “excessive circuit sensitivity” in the neurons of both conditions.
+A growing body of research is finding that behind many psychiatric and neurological issues — such as bipolar disorder, epilepsy, and migraine — are malfunctions in the work of sodium, potassium and calcium ion channels which pass the electric charge between nerve cells.26

-While the science of nerve signaling and genetic mutations is incredibly complex, it makes sense that a therapy, the ketogenic diet, that has been used successfully in epilepsy for 100 years might be helpful in conditions that share some similar features.
-Could changing the brain’s fuel, help change the malfunctions in its nerve cell firings and neuron excitability?
+While the science of nerve signaling and genetic mutations is incredibly complex, it makes sense that the ketogenic diet that has been used successfully in epilepsy for 100 years might be helpful in conditions that share some similar features.

 A word about wheatOf all the high-carbohydrate foods that are eliminated in the low-carb ketogenic diet, cutting out wheat products — bread, cereals, baked goods, pasta — may be the most significant for mental health disorders.

-Fortunately, the ketogenic diet is wheat- and gluten-free.
+Fortunately, the ketogenic diet is typically wheat- and gluten-free.